moulinleo/mtg_event_simulator/README.md

 ## Usage

-1. Install the required dependencies by running the following command:

-2. Run the script using the following command:
+1. Run the script using the following command:

 ``python draft_simulator.py``

 ## Description